Blonck/DataFrameLabeler/README.md

 # DataFrameLabeler
-Using ipywidgests to label a pandas data frame
+Using ipywidgets to label data inside jupyter

+TODO: